mainmatter/mainmatter.com/_posts/2020-11-30-building-prototypes-with-emberjs-and-enber-hotspots.md

 Hotspots accept multiple arguments.
 You can pass a route name (as a string) to make them transition to a new route.
-You can pass an `@action` to make them trigger that function.
+You can pass an `@action` to make them trigger that action.
 You can also adjust the trigger event (which defaults to `click`) and even use a custom `hover` trigger to create hover effects in your mockup.